Andrew Spink KC

 A series of hard-fought commercial claims against DEFRA in the Technology and Construction Court in which Andrew acted for companies involved in the clean-up works following the 2000 and 2001 outbreaks in the UK of Swine Fever and Foot and Mouth.
 These raised a large number of complex construction issues in the areas of contractual and statutory interpretation, corporate insolvency, assignment of causes of action, legal professional privilege and quantum.
 There were eight first instance judgments and two trips to the Court of Appeal, in both of which Andrew’s client was successful, most recently in relation to the recoverability of interest under the Late Payment of Commercial Debts (Interest) Act 1998 and the Supreme Court Act 1981.

-Recent Banking & Financial Services Litigation cases
+Notable Banking & Financial Services Litigation & Regulatory Cases

 Andrew appeared for Nordsee Offshore in a contractual dispute with international bank, MacQuarie at a Commercial Court trial in front of Butcher J in May 2019.
 The dispute concerned the correct construction of the terms of the English law engagement contract under which MacQuarie agreed to raise equity and debt finance for a €1.7bn German offshore windfarm development.
 The 4-day trial involved cross-examination of foreign law experts as well as a number of factual witnesses.